Tree Fodder Hub

 In this video Matt England talks through his journey of trialling living mulches with the key learnings, observations and reflections that have come from it.

 The Agricology Podcast offers practical insights into sustainable farming, featuring conversations with farmers, researchers, and advisors.
-Explore topics like soil health, regenerative agriculture, and livestock management through diverse perspectives.
+Explore topics such as agroforestry, soil health, regenerative agriculture, and livestock management through diverse perspectives.

 This Agricology technical guide is designed to support farmers in making informed decisions about adopting living mulches in arable systems.